- Reference Number: HEY-799/2019

 How do I prepare for the PET scan?

 You will be contacted by a company called Alliance Medical; usually by telephone.
 Alliance Medical is a company who manages the PET service on behalf of NHS England.

 The caller will explain about the PET scan and will ask you some questions about your medical history.
 You will receive detailed information about the time and date of the scan and any special instructions you may need to follow.

 What will happen during my haematology appointment?

-On the day of your appointment you should report to the outpatient reception within the Queen’s Centre, where the receptionist will book you in.
-Before you see the doctor you will be asked to provide a blood sample and then you will be weighed.
-The doctor will wait for the results of your blood test before they see you; this will take 30-45 minutes.
+On the day of your appointment you should report to the outpatient reception within the Queen’s Centre where the receptionist will book you in.
+Before you see the doctor you will be asked to provide a blood sample and then you will be weighed and your height taken.
+The doctor will wait for the results of your blood test before they see you; this will take 30 – 45 minutes.

 When the results are available the doctor will call you into a consulting room, you will then be asked a number of questions about you, your health, lifestyle and any symptoms you may have.
 You may also need to undergo a physical examination.

 There may be a lot of information given to you during this appointment and you may have lots of questions.
 You might want to bring a family member or friend with you for support.

 You may meet or be provided with the contact details of a Haematology Macmillan Clinical Nurse Specialist who will act as a point of contact/ key worker for you, should you have any questions prior to, during or after your appointment.

 Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Macmillan Clinical Nurse Specialist Team on telephone number (01482) 461087.